Skip to Content

 You can take an Uber or taxi, which is probably the fastest and easiest way to do it.

 Alternatively, if you’ve rented a car for your time in Rio, you can drive there and park near the Corcovado train station, in the paid parking lot.
-Or, you can park in the Paineiras Station if you’re taking the van up to Christ de Redeemer, Brazil, but spaces are pretty limited.
+Or, you can park in the Paineiras Station if you’re taking the van up to Christ the Redeemer, Brazil, but spaces are pretty limited.
 Just don’t park on the street, because you will get a fine.

 There are also a few public transport options that will take you to the base of Mount Corcovado.
 You can take a bus to Cosme Velho, which stops close to the foothill of the mountain.